-The School of Architecture at the Hochschule Bremen offers the study of architecture as a consecutive degree programme in a Bachelor's degree programme and two Master's degree programmes.
-Since the winter semester of 2012, we have been offering a part-time Master's programme that allows students to combine regular work in an architecture-related field while studying.
-Selected Bachelor's and Master's theses by our successful graduates can be found on the platform Insights Online.
+The School of Architecture at the Hochschule Bremen offers the study of architecture as a consecutive degree program in a Bachelor's degree program and two Masters degree programs.
+Since the winter semester of 2012, we have been offering a part-time Master's program that allows students to combine regular work in an architecture-related field while studying.
+Selected Bachelor's and Master's theses by our successful graduates can be found on the platform "einblicke online".

 The study of architecture is a highly diverse course of study that has both design as well as engineering and theoretical components.
 The focus of the teaching is on designing, constructing and creating buildings and spaces.